 Once you have seen the first 5 temples in Chiang Mai, you might think you are done:

-There are numerous different reasons that make Chiang Mai such a wonderful destination, but one, in particular, is the rich Buddhist history and the many temples that are located here.
+There are many different reasons that make Chiang Mai such a wonderful destination, but one in particular is the rich Buddhist history and the many temples that are here.

 “Wat” means temple in Thai.